 Set Role - By default, no role is assigned to an external fabric switch.
-You can assign desired role to the fabric.
+The allowed roles are Edge Router and Core Router.
 Assign the Core Router role for a Multi-Site Inter-Fabric Connection (IFC) and the Edge Router role for a VRF Lite IFC between the external fabric and VXLAN fabric border devices.